alexandrnikitin/blog/_drafts/transparent-hugepages-measuring-the-performance-impact.md

 The second interesting function is   [`khugepaged_scan_mm_slot`](http://elixir.free-electrons.com/linux/v3.10/source/mm/huge_memory.c#L2466).
 It is executed by the background "khugepaged" kernel thread.
 It scans hugepages and tries to collapse them into one.

-I use the following SystemTap script to measure a function execution latency.
-It stores all execution timings in microseconds and periodically outputs a logarithmic histogram.
+I use a SystemTap script to measure a function execution latency.
+The script stores all execution timings in microseconds and periodically outputs a logarithmic histogram.
 It consumes few megabytes per hour depending on number of executions.
 The first argument is a probe point, the second one is number of milliseconds to periodically print statistics.

 ```
 #! /usr/bin/env stap